kwbunker/PHYS-3330-Scratch/lab3.md

 2. Create two Bode plots (one for each filter) of the frequency response of the low-pass and high-pass filters in Figures @fig:low-pass-1 and @fig:high-pass-1.
 A Bode plot is a log-log plot of the gain ($V_{out}/V_{in}$) versus frequency, similar to what is on pages 61 & 62 of Steck (although the Steck plots have the x-axis in units of $2\pi RC$ and you should use units of Hz).
 Make sure to include a large enough range in frequency to see both the pass and attenuation bands.
 Make sure to label your axes!
 Details about making plots nice are included in Lab Skills Activity 2.

 3. During the lab section, you will enter your measurements into your Mathematica notebook and plot them with your model predictions.
 To prepare for this, create a list of "fake data" and plot it on your Bode plots.
 This will allow you to compare your model and measurements in real time avoiding lost time taking lots of data when something is wrong with your circuit.
 The point of this part is just to have you create working code to enter a list of data and plot it along with the function.
 The numerical values of the fake date are unimportant.
-There is a helpful guide on Canvas about plotting data and theory together in Mathematica under.
+There is a helpful guide on Canvas about plotting data and theory together in Mathematica in the Mathematica Resources page.

 ## Band-pass filters